-While KBS is moving toward returning to full operations, we recognize the possibility that MSU may need to reimpose some restrictions in the future.
+While KBS moves toward returning to full operations, we recognize the possibility that MSU may continue to adjust restrictions as local conditions change and new data become available.
 KBS will continue to update this page as developments warrant.

 Most trails and other outdoor spaces at the W.K.
 Kellogg Biological Station, including the Kellogg Bird Sanctuary, remain open to the public.

 When you visit, please observe the rules in place for everyone’s safety.

 - Masks are mandatory in any indoor space.

 - Follow all posted signs.

 - Wash your hands before visiting and carry hand sanitizer.